Taximu/net_adv_plus/Self-Check/QA.md

 * What alternatives exist for row-based databases?
 What does the term NoSQL mean?

 The main alternatives are NoSQL databases.
 It's a family of databases designed for different jobs, especially when you're dealing with massive scale, speed, or unstructured/semi-structured data.
+NoSQL means that it is not only SQL.

 The main types are: